k-nrd/odin-faudio/README.md

 ## 🚀 Overview

-Bindings for the amazing [FAudio](https://github.com/FNA-XNA/FAudio) library, a cross-platform, open-source implementation of the XAudio APIs.
+Bindings for the [FAudio](https://github.com/FNA-XNA/FAudio) library, a cross-platform, open-source implementation of the XAudio APIs.

 ⚠️ **WARNING**: These bindings are mostly an AI-generated first attempt, so keep that in mind and create an issue if you encounter any problems!

-## ✨ Features
+## ✨ FAudio Features

-- 🔄 Complete bindings for the core FAudio API
+These bindings provide access to all of FAudio's powerful features:

+- 🔊 XAudio2 API implementation with support for submix voices and mastering
+- 🎛 Built-in audio processing effects (reverb, equalization, etc.)
-- 🎧 Support for 3D audio positioning with F3DAUDIO
+- 🎧 Hardware-accelerated 3D audio positioning via F3DAUDIO
+- 🔄 Real-time audio format conversion and resampling
+- 🔊 Support for various audio formats (PCM, ADPCM, xWMA)
-- 🎚️ XAPO (audio processing objects) support
+- 🎚️ XAPO (audio processing objects) framework for custom audio effects
-- 🎼 XACT3 (Cross-platform Audio Creation Tool) compatibility
+- 🎨 XACT3 audio engine support for content-driven audio
+- 📱 Cross-platform compatibility (Windows, macOS, Linux, iOS, Android)
+- 🎮 Designed specifically for game audio needs
 - 🎹 STB Vorbis integration for Ogg Vorbis decoding

 ## 📦 Installation